 The objective is to protect the following common categories of digital assets:

-The first category is where most of the password managers focus on with Autofill option.
-Since one's passwords are stored and automatically filled when needed, it is a good idea to also delegate to those managers suggest strong passwords to avoid trivial weakness.
+The first category is where most of the password managers focus on with the Autofill option.
+Since one's passwords are stored and automatically filled when needed, it is a good idea to also delegate to those password managers to suggest strong passwords to avoid trivial weaknesses.

 For applications in category 2, most password managers don't offer much since there is no standard to go by in identifying the password data entry in order to automatically enter the appropriate passwords.
 The best those utilities can offer is just a repository for password record keeping.
 Our Ai-Fi Central has the DigiVault embedded in our mobile app as a handy repository for this category.

 Category 3 is important if one dabbles in cryptocurrencies.
 The recovery seeds described above are highly critical to our financial security, especially those of us who don't want to outsource the care of our cryptocurrencies to third-party escrow services.
 This is one of those "hot potato" issues when "paper vault" is simply too risky and outsourcing them to some third-party password manager services is unacceptable.
 Otherwise put, this category helps protect all those items in the "paper vault", such as the master password for your password managers.

 This write-up is to document our strategy in safekeeping all these four categories of digital assets by applying those foundational services we have built into Ai-Fi Central and leveraging a few public and free password managers: